 The apartments today as they look for 24th Street.
 Perfectly hidden from view.

 The backstairs of the Hamilton Apartments.
-A friend of ours in the music scene of the late 80s lived in these apartments and we all spent a good amount of time trudging up and down these back steps–albeit, the stairs were considerably more rickety back then.
+A friend of ours in the punk scene of the late 80s lived in these apartments and we all spent a good amount of time trudging up and down these back steps–albeit, the stairs were considerably more rickety back then.
 This was also another good spot to watch the comings and goings of the downtown sexworkers.
 These highly visible stairs and large parking lot face Harney Street and are probably the only things most people have noticed of a trace of the Hamilton Hotel Apartments any more.
 I, myself, never knew what it had been or why this large complex awkwardly faced its backside to a large, busy thoroughfare.

 In the year 1915 the Fisk Rubber Company appears at 2403 Farnam.
 This bay was in, what is now called, the Junction Building.
 I had always heard of it as the Powers Building, as in the Powers Pharmacy.
 This photo was taken before they had renovated this building.
 I loved the blue tile and thought for sure they would keep it.
 Years later the 308 Bar holed up, facing 24th Street and the Boxing Club were above.
 (I suppose I will save this all for another story.)
 The new renovation features storefronts and apartments on ground level including apartments above.
 Check out http://www.thejunctionomaha.com/ for more details.